 It’s also super important to ask the homeowner if they have any skylights or any kind of openings before starting removal.
 As a homeowner, you wouldn’t want to be going about your business and the next thing you know there are an extra pair of legs dangling from the ceiling.
 This will save your crew and the homeowner an awkward introduction, as well as a possible injury.

 It’s no secret that driving in the winter is a, for lack of a better word, nightmare.
 This goes for all drivers.
 But it can be a different ( and more dangerous) experience for contractors.
 Driving large trucks, navigating unfamiliar roads can be extra stress on your roofing crew’s safety.

 One thing to remind your team is not to rush.
 Driving too fast to make their appointment right on the dot is a surefire way to get into an accident.
 Reassure everyone that while it’s important to get to the job in a timely manner, their safety is more important.

 Many leading roofing companies have credited defensive driving courses as a way for their crews to feel more secure when driving in nasty conditions.
 The courses can teach your crew different winter driving techniques and build confidence on the roads.
 The best part?
 It actually provides an insurance break for you.

-Keeping your crew safe doesn’t just give you peace of mind (as well as saving you workers’ comp), but it also builds trust with homeowners.
+Roofing crew safety measures don’t just give you peace of mind (as well as save you workers’ comp), but it also builds trust with homeowners.
 Knowing your crew doesn’t have a track record of falling off roofs and can handle winter conditions can make you the go-to roofing business for the season.
 Prep your crew for the harsh weather and build your business at the same time.